Yvvma/PyVentures/README.md

 # Info

-The point of the game is to teach kids how to program in python, at least for the basics of programming in general.
+The intention of the game is to teach kids how to program in python, at least for the basics of programming in general.

 OBS:.
 Still in development.